yopaseopor/traffic_signs_kendzi3D/README.md

 # traffic_signs_kendzi3D
 traffic_signs_kendzi3d plugin

+===Kendzi3D plug-in for JOSM===

+Kendzi3D JOSM plug-in has a set up and configuration files showing generic +9000 traffic signs of the 35 countries [https://wiki.openstreetmap.org/wiki/Proposed_features/Extended_traffic_signs_tagging#Traffic_signs_presets mentioned above].
+Depends of the country will show you more or less information.
+Also we split the models into files to assure the content is shown in a good way.
-To make it work in JOSM Kendzi3D plug-in you have to:

--Go to 3D > Models library
+To make it work install Kendzi3D plug-in in JOSM.
+Then go to 3D > Models library and add these URL files choosing the zone or the country:

--add the URL of the xml models file you want ( I recommend...all of this you can find here)
+====Spain====

+For Spain it shows you the generic traffic signs and also it shows specific destination traffic signs.
+It has the possibility to adapt Spanish panels positions to other destination signs' countries.

+To see it you have to add these models to your Kendzi3D library:

 https://raw.githubusercontent.com/yopaseopor/traffic_signs_kendzi3D/master/ES_words_library.xml